How Much Does Front Door Replacement Cost? (Price Guide)

 Determine how much you’re willing to spend on your front door replacement project and stick to your budget.

-2. Choose Materials Wisely
+2. Choose New Door Materials Wisely

-Consider the long-term benefits of energy-efficient materials, but also explore cost-effective options that meet your needs.
 Also, think about what materials you’d want depending on if you’re installing exterior doors or doing an interior door installation.
 For example, you might want to go with steel doors or fiberglass doors for exterior, and solid wood doors for interior.

 3. Explore Different Styles